madlogos/sqlzoo/README_EN.md

   - Install and run [PostgreSQL](https://www.postgresql.org/download/)
   - Import SQLZOO data to PostgreSQL instance
 - Hadoop solutions (Hive, Spark):
-  - Hive: install [Hadoop & Hive](http://spark.apache.org/downloads.html) in Linux.
-Cloud service or Docker version of CDH are also applicable.
+  - Hive: install [Hadoop & Hive](http://spark.apache.org/downloads.html) in Linux, or Docker version of CDH, or Docker image of Hadoop+Hive cluster.
+Cloud service is also applicable.
-  - Spark: install independent Hadoop+Spark packages, or use cloud servie or Docker version of CDH.
+  - Spark: install independent Hadoop+Spark packages, or Docker version of CDH, or Docker image of Spark cluster.
+Cloud servie is also applicable.

 ### Specific Environment